 It’s perfectly normal to feel disappointed if you had your heart set on raising a little girl or always envisioned yourself as a #boymom.
 You may feel sadness, shame, guilt, fear, anger, disconnection, or any other combination of emotions.
-It’s ok to grieve your imagined baby, as well as your own inner narrative and expectation.
+It’s okay to grieve your fantasy.

-All of that said, it’s important to note that sex does not equal gender.
+All of that said, it’s important to note that sex is not necessarily the same as gender1 .
 A baby’s sex is the biological attributes that they are born with, including their genitalia and chromosomes.
 Gender is more complex and is influenced by instinct, culture, society, and more.
 In general, gender identity is how someone feels and expresses their gender.
 The sex of the baby is what you find out through a first-trimester blood test, at your anatomy scan, or at the moment of birth—the gender of your baby is something that will reveal itself in time.
 And although our culture seems to most often use the term gender in relation to babies, what most people mean is actually sex.
-The more you know!

 Still, it’s common to have some big feelings around the reveal of a baby’s biological sex, even if you intellectually know that their anatomy won’t dictate their identity.
-We talked to Dr. Emma Levine, PhD, a licensed psychologist and founder of Perennial Wellness, a group practice that specializes in women’s mental health, to learn more about how you can cope with your very valid feelings of disappointment.
+We talked to Dr. Emma Levine, Ph.D., a licensed psychologist and founder of Perennial Wellness2 , a group practice that specializes in women’s mental health, to learn more about how you can cope with your very valid feelings of disappointment.